Studying Spanish at a Language School in Spain

 However, going to Spanish school is not the same as living as an integrated person within the community.
 During this year the only Spanish people I really got to know worked at the school (with the exception of my one-on-one intercambio partner).
 This means that even though I had lots of fun, ate lots of tapas, and went to some really good parties, the majority of time I spent outside of class I spoke English and was with other foreigners.

 While this might not be a big deal for everyone, when I was able to integrate myself into the Spanish community (studying, working, and volunteering with Spanish people), my experience changed.
 That is not to say that it was better, nor was it easier, but it felt more ‘authentic.’
 And while I understand that it is very presumptuous to assume that everyone can take as much time as I did to learn a language and adapt to a new place, I think it is important to know that Spanish school is like a bubble―it is a wonderful experience, but if you are not getting out and meeting Spanish people, it is not what living in the city is really like.

-If I were to do it all over again, I would not miss the opportunity to go to Spanish school again.
+If I were to do it all over again, I would not miss the opportunity to go to a Spanish language school again.
 I had a great experience, learned loads, and met some really incredible people.
 However, I would probably try to convince myself that meeting people outside of school is a good idea too (even though I am pretty socially awkward and it would be hard for me).
 Volunteering or joining a sports team are both really good ways to meet people in the city outside of school, so my recommendation would be to pick something that interests you and see what the city looks like outside your bubble.